General Pánfilo Natera Municipality: History

 The municipality of General Pánfilo Natera is situated in an area that was originally inhabited by the Guachichil, one of the Chichimeca nations.
 The first Spanish settlement in the area was established in 1763.
 After Mexican independence, the area was first part of the state of San Luis Potosí, but was annexed to the municipality of Ojocaliente in Zacatecas in 1857.

 On 21 July 1928, the municipality of La Blanca was established, separating it from Ojocaliente.
 The municipality was renamed in honour of General Pánfilo Natera on 11 November 1964.

 Administration

 The municipal government of General Pánfilo Natera comprises a president, a councillor (Spanish: síndico), and thirteen trustees (regidores), eight elected by relative majority and five by proportional representation.
 The current president of the municipality is Freddy González Vázquez.

 Demographics

-In the 2020 Mexican Census, the municipality of General Pánfilo Natera recorded a population of 23,526 inhabitants living in 6040 households.
+In the 2020 INEGI census, the municipality of General Pánfilo Natera recorded a population of 23,526 inhabitants living in 6040 households.
 The 2010 Census recorded a population of 22,346 inhabitants in Pánfilo Natera.

 INEGI lists 44 localities in the municipality, of which three are classified as urban: